Forza Horizon 6: The ultimate tips and tricks for beginners

 PR stunts, skill points and wheelspins

 PR stunts like Speed Zones, Danger Signs, and Drift Zones aren't just for accolades.
-Earning three stars in them unlocks Super Wheelspins early on and simultaneously builds up Skill Points.
-You collect Skill Points for all the spectacular manoeuvres: drifting, jumping, smashing things, and off-road driving.
+Earning three stars in them unlocks super wheelspins early on and simultaneously builds up Skill Points.
+You collect Skill Points for all the spectacular maneuvers: drifting, jumping, smashing things, and off-road driving.
 You invest these points in the "Car Mastery" menu of your current vehicle, accessible via the "Cars" tab in the game's menu.

-Super Wheelspins offer three rewards at once, making them significantly more lucrative than regular Wheelspins.
-Besides PR Stunts and Car Mastery, you can also obtain them through levelling up and via the weekly VIP reward in the Premium Edition.
+Super wheelspins offer three rewards at once, making them significantly more lucrative than regular wheelspins.
+Besides PR Stunts and Car Mastery, you can also obtain them through leveling up and via the weekly VIP reward in the Premium Edition.

 10